IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 # How does it compare to the current format?

 - Single file for both template and JS/TS
+  - `.gjs` and `.gts` file extensions
+  - Short for Glimmer JS and Glimmet TS
 - Imports required for
   - Components
   - Helpers